-Diagram 2 shows the detail behind the policing priorities for West Mercia Police, in its 'Plan on a Page'.
+The detail behind the policing priorities for West Mercia Police, is documented in its 'Plan on a Page'.
 This links in with the overall vision of protecting people from harm, and the approach that will be taken to deliver on that vision by keeping communities safe, delivering excellent service and being a great place to work.
 The policing priorities are set and led by the Chief Officer team across West Mercia.